 - This amazing little tool instantly and accurately measures temperature with a quick poke.
 And it's not just for the grill, it's the go-to kitchen instrument trusted by the world's most acclaimed chefs and BBQ champions (it's one of Alton Brown's 'favorite things')!

-I would recommend storing the salad separate from both the chicken and the dressing, as it gets very mushy when mixed together.
-And if you use the unpasteurized/raw eggs, then I do NOT recommend storing and eating leftovers (or do so at your own risk).
+I would recommend storing the salad separate from both the chicken and the dressing in an airtight container, as it gets very mushy when mixed together.
+And if you use unpasteurized/raw eggs, then I do NOT recommend storing and eating leftovers (or doing so at your own risk).

-I loved this Caesar salad dressing recipe so much that it inspired me to create this Fried Caesar Chicken!
+I loved this homemade Caesar dressing recipe so much that it inspired me to create this Fried Caesar Chicken!

-If you are looking for the best restaurant style, creamy Caesar salad dressing, you'll love this one!
+If you are looking for the best restaurant style, creamy Caesar salad dressing, a classic Caesar salad, or simply looking for Caesar salad dinner ideas, you'll love this one!

 🥗 Grilled Chicken Caesar Salad Recipe